-The charts below present revenues by source for the Museum and Historic Sites for the years ended June 30, 2018 and 2017.
+The charts below present revenues by source for the Museum and Historic Sites for the years ended June 30, 2019 and 2018.

-The charts below present expenses by function for the Museum and Historic Sites for the years ended June 30, 2018 and 2017.
+The charts below present expenses by function for the Museum and Historic Sites for the years ended June 30, 2019 and 2018.

-CAPTIAL ASSET ADMINISTRATION
+CAPITAL ASSET ADMINISTRATION

-The Museum and Historic Sites' investment in capital assets was \$.1 million and \$.2 million (net of accumulated depreciation) at June 30, 2018 and 2017, respectively.
+The Museum and Historic Sites' investment in capital assets was \$.1 million (net of accumulated depreciation) at June 30, 2019 and 2018.
 The investment in capital assets includes furniture and equipment.
 All real property related to the Museum and Historic Site is held in title and owned by the State.